disha2sinha/Object-Oriented-Programming-in-Java/README.md

 3.**Reusability:** Encapsulation also improves the re-usability and the code becomes easy to change with new requirements.

 4.**Testing code:** Encapsulated code is easy to test for unit testing.

+# PACKAGES:

+A package is a container within which we can store multiple classes,subpackages and interfaces.A package is a container of a group of related classes where some of the classes are accessible are exposed and others are kept for internal purpose.

+Packages are used for:

+    1.Avoiding namespace collision ie Preventing naming conflicts.Thus there can be two classes of same name in two different packages.
+    2.Searching and using classes, interfaces, enumerations and annotations becomes easier 3.Providing controlled access: protected and default have package level access control.
+A protected member is accessible by classes in the same package and its subclasses.
+A default member (without any access specifier) is accessible by classes in the same package only.
+    4.Packages can be considered as data encapsulation (or data-hiding).

+**How packages work?**

+If a package name is college.dept.cse, then there are three directories, college, dept and cse such that cse is present in dept and dept is present college.
+Also, the directory college is accessible through **CLASSPATH** variable, i.e., path of parent directory of college is present in CLASSPATH.
+The idea is to make sure that classes are easy to locate.We can add more classes to a created package by using package name at the top of the program and saving it in the package directory.
+We need a new java file to define a public class, otherwise we can add the new class to an existing .java file and recompile it.

+                // import the Vector class from util package. import java.util.vector;

+                // import all the classes from util package import java.util.*;
+                // All the classes and interfaces of this package
+                // will be accessible but not subpackages. import package.*;

+                // Only mentioned class of this package will be accessible. import package.classname;

+                // Class name is generally used when two packages have the same
+                // class name.
+For example in below code both packages have
+                // date class so using a fully qualified name to avoid conflict import java.util.Date;
+                import my.packag.Date;

+Packages can be of two types:

+**Built-in Packages:**

+These packages consist of a large number of classes which are a part of Java API.Some of the commonly used built-in packages are:
+1) java.lang: Contains language support classes(e.g classed which defines primitive data types, math operations).
+This package is automatically imported.

+2)  java.io: Contains classed for supporting input / output operations.

+3)  java.util: Contains utility classes which implement data structures like Linked List, Dictionary and support ; for Date / Time operations.

+4)  java.applet: Contains classes for creating Applets.

+5)  java.awt: Contain classes for implementing the components for graphical user interfaces (like button , ;menus etc).

+6)  java.net: Contain classes for supporting networking operations.

+**Points to be noted:**

+    1.Every class is part of some package.
+    2.If no package is specified, the classes in the file goes into a special unnamed package (the same unnamed package for all files).
+    3.All classes/interfaces in a file are part of the same package.
+Multiple files can specify the same package name.
+    4.If package name is specified, the file must be in a subdirectory called name (i.e., the directory name must match the package name).
+    5.We can access public classes in another (named) package using: package-name.class-name

+**User-defined packages:**

+These are the packages that are defined by the user.
+First we create a directory with the desired package name (name should be same as the name of the package).
+Then we create the desired class inside the directory with the first statement being the package names.

+Static import is a feature introduced in Java programming language ( versions 5 and above ) that allows members ( fields and methods ) defined in a class as public static to be used in Java code without specifying the class in which the field is defined.

+**Code3::[StatisImport.java](https://github.com/disha2sinha/Object-Oriented-Programming-in-Java/blob/master/StaticImport.java):** A program to illustrate how Static import works.

 **JAVA ACCESS MODIFIERS:**